Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 1. We disempower corruption via radical truth, transparency, and accountability
 2. With everything traceable and all parties visible, theft, corruption, exploitation, etc. becomes massively costly / risky / disincentivized

+### Parasites and Pathogens

+1. We recognize the harsh reality that there exists in the [[Living System]] we are a part of an array of [[Parasites and Pathogens]] that must be forthrightly dealt with
+2. We recognize that biologically speaking, billions of humans are presently infected with parasites, including varies that affect mental and behavioral processes
+3. Recognizing the infection of a significant percentage of the human population, we implement some form of a [[Baptism and Cleansing]] protocol as part of the journey [[FROM the Old TO the New]]

+### Sociopathology

+1. Socially speaking, we recognize the harsh reality that a reasonably significant percentage of the human species at present, perhaps 3% to 5%, is essentially sociopathic and willing to abuse, harm and prey upon others for their own narrow gain.
+2. We recognize the harsh reality that sociopathic personalities are often disproportionately drawn to positions of religious and political authority.
+3. We recognize that the way we have been conducting many of our religious and political institutions has been conducive to their corruption and infection by sociopaths and narcissists who are willing to abuse power and harm and exploit others for their own narrow gain.
+4. We forthrightly develop protocols for addressing sociopathic behavioral patterns, and preserving the [[Proper Order]] of society.
+5. We recognize, confront, disempower, and dissolve stealth siloes of parasitic dynamics that are killing life and our collective future.

+### Chaos, Crime, and a Properly Ordered Society

+1. We commit to uphold the [[Rule Of Law]] and reestablish a [[Properly Ordered]] society.
+2. We recognize that an excess of either [[Chaos]] or [[Order]] leads towards [[Hell On Earth]], and that a [[Proper Balance]] among [[Apparent Polarities]] is key.
+3. We recognize that 5% to 10% of individuals in many populations are responsible for over half of the [[Chaos, Crime, and Disorder]]
+4. We recognize that 5% to 10% of [[Domains of Responsibility and Authority]] are often responsible for over half of the [[Chaos, Crime, and Disorder]]
+5. We recognize that if we deal properly and forthrightly with the most sociopathic ~5% of the population, the next 10% most prone to follow the leadership of that ~5% can be pulled into the Light and reintegrated into a [[Properly Ordered]] society.
+6. We develop a transformational paradigm of [[Restorative Justice]]
+7. We [[Liberate]] the captives and those falsely incarcerated by [[Old Paradigm]]
+8. We recognize the role that [[Mental Illness]] plays in [[Chaos, Crime, and Disorder]], and we ensure that those suffering from [[Mental Illness]] are treated with the requisite love, compassion, and care, while protecting them selves and society from harm.
+9. We develop protective and meaningful pathways through life, especially for the first 30 years, for the few percentage of the population that are unwilling or unable to play by [[The Rules]] that enable us [[All]] to flourish in harmony.
 ## The Giants

 1. We map and analyze the impact of [[The Giants]] on Society and the Environment